Grevillea bipinnatifida: Distribution and habitat

 Fuchsia grevillea grows in heath, open forest and woodland between Mogumber and Collie, mainly on the Darling Range in the Avon Wheatbelt, Jarrah Forest and Swan Coastal Plain biogeographic regions of south-western Western Australia.
 Subspecies pagna is only known from near Waroona where it grows in shrubland.

 Conservation status

-Grevillea bipinnatifida is currently listed as Least Concern on the IUCN Red List of Threatened Species due to its wide distribution, a presumed stable population and no known threats, either current or in the near future.
-The species seems to be unaffected by dieback disease caused by the plant pathogen Phytophtora, as it occurs in many areas which are badly impacted by it.
+Grevillea bipinnatifida is currently listed as least concern on the IUCN Red List of Threatened Species due to its wide distribution, a presumed stable population and no known threats, either current or in the near future.
+The species seems to be unaffected by dieback disease caused by the plant pathogen Phytophthora, as it occurs in many areas which are badly impacted by it.

 Cultivars

 Hybrid cultivars have been produced which have Grevillea bipinnatifida as a parent species.
 These include hybrids with Grevillea banksii such as: